willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

 Compiling the main points:

-* **One single place for login and signup:** The user will experience the same flow for login and registration.
+* **One single place for SSO.** The user will experience a single flow for login and signup.
 Same UX, same rules, less confusion.
-* **Given that the user is authenticated, if he goes from product A to B, he does not need to log in again (it depends):** Using a single domain to handle it makes this feature possible (the so-called SSO) as the session will be kept in one single place.
+* **Given that the user is authenticated, if he goes from product A to B, he does not need to log in again (it depends).** Using a single domain to serve as the Identity Provider, the feature SSO (single sign-on) is possible as the session will be kept in one single place.
 For example, suppose products A and B are in the same domain as the Authorization Server.
-In that case, the user will be automatically authenticated on product B as it will know it through a cookie created by the Authorization Server.
-On the other hand, if product B is in another domain, the user will have to press a button to product B to receive his credentials.
+In that case, the user will be automatically authenticated on "product B" as it will know the user through a cookie created by the Authorization Server.
+On the other hand, if "product B" is in another domain, the user will have to press a button on it to go to the Identity Provider in order to authenticate again.
-* **The Authorization Server will not ask for user consent for first-party applications:** [First-party applications](https://auth0.com/docs/configure/applications/confidential-public-apps/first-party-and-third-party-applications#first-party-applications) are controlled by the same organization or person who owns the Authorization Server.
+* **The Authorization Server will not ask for user consent for first-party applications.** [First-party applications](https://auth0.com/docs/configure/applications/confidential-public-apps/first-party-and-third-party-applications#first-party-applications) are controlled by the same organization or person who owns the Authorization Server.
 [Third-party applications](https://auth0.com/docs/configure/applications/confidential-public-apps/first-party-and-third-party-applications#third-party-applications) enable external parties or partners to securely access protected resources given user consent.
 Usually, all applications you create that use some grant type (like Authorization Code) will be first-party.
 Though you can generate third-party ones for your partners to consume APIs from you.
-* **Each product has to bind the unique ID associated with the user to its own way of authorizing him:** As I described above, any product has a database line to identify the user.
-The product will be responsible for creating a new line for him in its domain for new accounts.
-For existing users, it can check if the user who came from the Authorization Server has precisely the same email in its database or simply migrate all users upfront, in case it's feasible as [it depends](https://community.auth0.com/t/importing-users-from-365-azure-ad/34885/2) on which scenario you are in.
+* **Each product has to bind the unique ID associated with the user to its own way of authorizing him.** As I described above, each product has a database line to identify the user.
+The product will be responsible for creating a new line for the user in its domain for new accounts.
+For example, given an existing user who used the new universal login method, the application can check if the user has precisely the same email in its database.
+If that is true, the application can bind the existing line with the user ID provided by the Identity Provider.

 To illustrate the proposed solution in some parts, we'll go with [Cognito](https://aws.amazon.com/cognito/)!
 By the way, keep in mind that [Cognito has many limitations](https://github.com/willianantunes/cognito-auth-playground/tree/4532535582c3dbfe1f2ddaf0051f66efb2bef052#terrible-things-i-noticed), and I'm just using it for the sake of this blog post.

 ## Deploying Cognito as our Authorization Server through Terraform

 To serve the first bullet of the main points of our proposed solution, we will use the [Cognito Hosted UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) as our [Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#what-is-an-authorization-server).
 [Download the tutorial repository](https://github.com/willianantunes/tutorials) and access [the folder related to this blog post](https://github.com/willianantunes/tutorials/tree/master/2021/11/sso-cognito-authorization-code-grant-type).
 Now go to `cognito_iac` and then type `terraform apply`.
 Confirm and then wait until it's finished.
-You may see an error in case the domain has been already used by someone else:
+You may see an error in case the domain has been already used by someone else (see the error below), in this case just change to another name and try again until it works.

 ![Cognito works like S3: The domain you configure for it must be unique in the entire cloud.
 If you use someone that has already been used, you as asked to pick another.](/assets/posts/blog-11-order-3-image-3-iac-possible-error.png "Error when you use an unavailable domain on Cognito.")

-Just change to another name and try again until it works.

 ## Emulating products A and B